miha53cevic/homebridge-miha53cevic/README.md

 ```

 ## API
-The url paramater sends a POST request with json that contains an object "Light":"state:boolean"
+The url paramater sends a POST request with json that contains an object "state":"boolean"
 The id paramater is sent with the POST request json

 ## Homebridge services